-When I say rainy season, I don’t mean rain all day either.
+But when I say rainy season, I don’t mean rain all day.
 It’s usually just grey skies all day and very humid then in the late afternoon/early evening the heavens open and you want to be back at your rooftop bar by then – under cover, wine in hand – to watch the sky light up and the streets below turn into rivers where the thousands of motorbike riders under their waterproof ponchos have to pull over and stand under shop awnings and bridges waiting for it to pass, while others try to navigate the torrent.

 So as you can see, packing for a Vietnam holiday is a bit tricky!

 Most people will visit Vietnam for 10 days to two weeks, starting at one end of the country and ending at the other.
 Here is a 2-week itinerary in Vietnam post to follow, or get some ideas.